 The Odyssey Clinic is open daily from 8:00 A.M. – 3:30 P.M.
-Our clinic staff consists of a full time Registered Nurse and a part-time Certified Nursing Assistant.
-We assist students who become ill or injured during school hours and dispense medications as prescribed by physician.
+Our clinic staff consists of a full time Registered Nurse and a Certified Nursing Assistant.

 Over the Counter & Prescription Medication

-The school clinic can administer OTC medications if parental consent is provided on the emergency contact form that is completed at the beginning of each school year.
-Medications such as Tylenol, Advil, Benadryl, and cough syrup should be brought in by the parent and labeled with the student’s name and grade level.
+The school clinic can administer OTC medications if parental consent is provided on the ‘Student Emergency Contact/Medical Treatment Consent Form’ that is completed at the beginning of each school year.
+ALL medications (such as Tylenol, Advil, Benadryl, etc.) must be purchased by the parent and labeled with the student’s name and grade level.
 Medications will be stored in the clinic and be given to your child as needed throughout the school year.

 When done correctly, hand washing is the single most effective way to prevent the spread of communicable diseases.
 The CDC has short videos you can watch with your children that show proper hand hygiene techniques.

 As parents, we need your assistance in keeping Odyssey Charter School a healthy, clean learning environment.
 Since many illnesses have similar symptoms (flu, COVID19, common cold), they can only be diagnosed by testing from a healthcare provider.
 In order for a student to return to school (prior to the isolation period for COVID-19), they will require a differential diagnosis from a healthcare provider.
 This includes a negative COVID-19 test and a medical excuse letter with the date they are able to return to school.